nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list projects.
 2. HRConnect shows a list of projects with their ids.
-3. User requests to delete a specific project in the list by its id.
+3. User requests to delete a specific project in the list by its projectId.
 4. HRConnect deletes the project.

    Use case ends.